markrussinovich/jcd/README.md

 - Verifying you're in the right starting location
 - Testing with debug mode: `MCD_DEBUG=1 mcd <pattern>`

-### Tab Completion Shows Wrong Results
+### Tab Completion Shows Slow Performance
-If tab completion shows unexpected directories:
+If tab completion feels slow or shows animation for too long:
-- Remember that search includes both parent and child directories
+- The search depth is limited to 8 levels for performance
+- Very large directory trees may take longer to search
-- Use more specific patterns to narrow results
+- Consider using more specific patterns to narrow the search scope
-- Check current working directory as it affects search scope
+- Animation appears only for operations taking longer than 500ms

+### Relative Path Navigation Issues
+If relative path navigation doesn't work as expected:
+- Ensure you're using the shell function, not calling the binary directly
+- Test: `mcd ".."` should change to parent directory
+- Verify the shell function is properly loaded: `type mcd` should show it's a function
+- Check for shell compatibility (requires bash)

 ### Binary Not Found Error
 Ensure the binary exists and has execute permissions: